woledzki/Phabric/README.markdown

 The aim of these features is to assist the user in setting up a scenario in a readable and maintainable way.
-It should facilitate behaviour driven development as once the initial creator steps have been anyone will be able to mark up entities in your system (tester and BA's included!).
+It should facilitate behaviour driven development as once the initial creator steps have been anyone will be able to mark up entities in your system (testers and BAs included!).

 Preview
 -------